klswar0/Volvo-API-playground/docs.md

   "redirect_uri": <str/optional>
 }
 ```
+NOTE: PCKE should be PKCE (FIX needed)
 ```
 {
     "message": "OAuth2 activated successfully"
 }
 ```

+### /internal/snapshot
+This POST endpoint saves or loads saved data about one API key (persistent storage about car and OAuth2 status)
+header:
+- ***vcc_api_key*** api key
+body:
+{
+  "command": <str>,
+  "name": <str>
+}
+legend:
+- command: load or save
+- name: It is a name
+about:
+Data is stored in snapshots.json it load at start and save at shutdown (Do Not force quit)
+You can save a snapshots of one api key and use it in different one

+### /internal/snapshot
+This POST endpoint this scenario can be used for faster setting resetting statuses about car
+header:
+- ***vcc_api_key*** api key
+body:
+{
+  "VIN": <str>,
+  "scenario": <str>
+}
+legend:
+- scenario: name from scenario in scenario.json
+- VIN: the car VIN from the api key that you want to load the scenario
+about:
+Scenario is stored in scenarios.json.
+You can manual add or delete the scenario there.
+If scenarios.json is not valid JSON file then only default scenarios will be loaded

 ### Errors
 If an error is returned and it is not caused by missing data, the response will have the following format: